• Skip to primary navigation

 Vegan rice crispy treats (Just 3 ingredients!)

-Text overlay: Vegan rice crispy treats.
-Overhead platter of rice crispy treats on table by marshmallows.
+Text overlay: cadryskitchen.com, vegan rice crispy treats.
+Platter of vegan rice crispy treats by gelatin-free marshmallows.

 Vegan rice crispy treats are a crowd pleaser at any gathering.
 They're loved by kids and adults alike.